Feriman22/portscan-protection/README.md

 **After installation:**
 1. Verify
 2. Edit Whitelist
+3. Edit Blacklist
-3. Set SSH Port
+4. Set SSH Port
-4. Toggle Auto-Update
+5. Toggle Auto-Update
-5. Update from GitHub
+6. Update from GitHub
-6. Reinstall
+7. Reinstall
-7. Uninstall
+8. Uninstall
-8. Quit
+9. Quit

 ### Menu Options Explained

 The `Install` process copies the script to the */usr/local/sbin* folder and then creates either a systemd service (if systemd is available) or a cron rule in the file called *portscan-protection* in the */etc/cron.d* folder.
 It is executed once by itself to enable the firewall rules, and every startup, so your server is protected at all times.

-The `Uninstall` process removes the script from the */usr/local/sbin* folder, removes the systemd service or crontab entry, removes the configuration file, and deletes all firewall rules.
+The `Uninstall` process removes the script from the */usr/local/sbin* folder, removes the systemd service or crontab entry, removes the configuration file, removes the whitelist and blacklist files, and deletes all firewall rules.
 **WARNING!** After this step, you can no longer run the script from the */usr/local/sbin* folder!

 The `Reinstall` process performs a complete uninstall followed by a fresh install.
-Useful for fixing issues or resetting configuration.
+Useful for fixing issues or resetting configuration. **Note:** since it runs a full uninstall first, it also removes your whitelist, blacklist, and SSH port setting - back them up first if you want to keep them.
+To pick up a new systemd timer interval without losing your configuration, edit `/etc/systemd/system/portscan-protection.timer` directly instead, then run `sudo systemctl daemon-reload`.

 The `Edit Whitelist` option allows adding IPv4 addresses to the whitelist.
 Add one IP per line to this file.
 These IP addresses will never be blocked.
 Note: Only IPv4 addresses are supported.

+The `Edit Blacklist` option allows adding IPv4 addresses to the blacklist.
+Add one IP per line to this file.
+These IP addresses will always be blocked (e.g. known botnet/attacker IPs).
+The rules are automatically re-applied whenever the file changes - immediately if edited through this menu option, or within the auto-update check cycle if edited directly.
+Duplicate entries and invalid lines are ignored automatically.
+Note: Only IPv4 addresses are supported.
+If the whitelist and blacklist ever contain the same IP, the whitelist always takes priority.

 The `Set SSH Port` option allows you to specify a custom SSH port.
 This ensures your SSH port won't be blocked even if you're using a non-standard port.